Hurricane Hilary: United States

 On August 15, five days before Hilary's landfall and a day before the system was named, local National Weather Service (NWS) offices in California first released videos and briefings related to the potential impacts.
-Two days later, the agency first issued a flood watch on August 17 for the mountain and desert regions of southern California.
+Two days later, the agency first issued a flood watch on August 17 for the mountain and desert regions of Southern California.
 On August 18, the NHC issued its first-ever tropical storm watch for Southern California, later upgraded to a tropical storm warning.
 The Weather Prediction Center (WPC) also issued a level 4/high risk for excessive rainfall, which was the first ever high risk of flash flooding in the desert valleys of Southern California east of the Peninsular Ranges.
 The NWS issued a flood watch for portions of California, Nevada, Utah, and Arizona, affecting about 26 million people.
 WPC forecaster David Roth described the rainfall potential as "exceedingly rare, bordering on unique, for the region from a tropical cyclone and unique for Nevada, which had its first ever High Risk WPC Day issued for the state".
 Roth expected a broad area would experience 1-in-100-year rainfall totals.
 The NWS also issued flash flood warnings for San Bernardino and Kern counties.

 On August 20, the Storm Prediction Center issued a level 2/slight risk in Southern California, which included 5% risk of tornadoes.
 That night, a tornado warning was issued for Alpine and Descanso in San Diego County.
 The WPC later forecast the chance for 5 in of rainfall in the mountains of Idaho from the system.
 President Joe Biden urged people in the storm's path to take precautions.
 The Federal Emergency Management Agency (FEMA) prepared emergency supplies and coordinated with state agencies.
-An emergency operations center was opened in San Diego and Los Angeles.
+Emergency operations centers were opened in San Diego and Los Angeles.